 There are several aspects of credit by experiential learning that should be understood.

-- 1. Credit for prior learning is recorded and recognized differently than classroom-based credits. - a.
-Prior Learning Assessment credit will be marked separately on the SEU transcript. - b.
+1. Credit for prior learning is recorded and recognized differently than classroom-based credits. a.
+Prior Learning Assessment credit will be marked separately on the SEU transcript. b.
 ELC carries a grade of Passing, which is defined as equivalent to at least a "C" grade.

 - c.
 ELC is not officially awarded until students have an official Southeastern transcript record (following their initial Add/Drop period). - d.
 ELC does not apply towards the residency requirements for graduation.
-(25% of the degree must be earned through SEU courses.) - 2.
+(25% of an undergraduate degree must be earned through SEU courses.) - 2.
 Students are limited to 45 total semester credits by experiential learning. - 3.
 The policies and practices in this Handbook are applicable to only Southeastern University.
-Experiential Learning Credit is usually not transferrable to other universities since each institution must establish their own assessment processes.
+Experiential Learning Credit is usually not transferable to other universities since each institution must establish their own assessment processes.
 Students planning to transfer to other educational institutions should verify that institution's policies and practices. - 4.
 The effectiveness of the experiential learning assessment process depends heavily on the nature of the course under consideration.
-Some courses possess a large portion of detailed cognitive-based material that is difficult to learn outside of actual college classes.
+Some courses possess a large portion of detailed cognitive based material that is difficult to learn outside of actual college classes.
 Other courses are more skills-based and may be easier to both master and document in non-classroom settings.
 Introductory and foundational courses often cover a great breadth of material without going into significant depth on individual topics.
 These courses present a challenge to students seeking ELC who have narrow knowledge on portions of a discipline, but lack overall general knowledge in the complete field.
 Students may find that they are good candidates for more specific, narrower focused courses while lacking the breadth demanded by more general, broader courses. - 5.
 Southeastern desires to recognize college-level learning whenever warranted.
 Academic Advisors seek to the best of their abilities to communicate clearly to inquiring students the process to follow and approximate times involved.
 However, until the assessment process is complete, no promises can or will be given regarding the amount of credit that will be awarded. - 6.
 Appeals of credit awards can be made following the regular appeal process, which begins with communication with the faculty assessor, the college dean, the registrar, and finally the Provost.
 The decision of the Provost is final in regards to credit awards. - 7.
-Learning Essays require faculty to individually assess the depth and breadth of learning acquired by students, and thus students pay \$75 per credit submitted for evaluation, regardless of how much credit is awarded. - 8.
-A maximum of 45 semester hours of credit may be earned through any combination of AP, CLEP, IB, Military or other such examinations or ELC credits that are deemed acceptable by the Office of the Registrar.
+Learning Artifacts require faculty to individually assess the depth and breadth of learning acquired by students, and thus students pay \$75 per credit submitted for evaluation, regardless of how much credit is awarded.
+Artifacts may include but are not limited to essays, presentations, projects, or other assessments that measure student competency.
+Students may submit additional artifact types for faculty approval.